svlark/svlark.github.io/_posts/March_in_2021_04_15_Florida_and_Georgia.md

 by April ...my attempt at a portrait of Audrey

 ![Cordelia NJ Lorelei](https://user-images.githubusercontent.com/13930968/114219566-d2df4d00-9938-11eb-98cb-7998dec3a02f.jpg)
-Lorelei's Nature Journal or Cordelia, GranMiri and Papa's new kitty.
+Lorelei's Nature Journal of Cordelia, GranMiri and Papa's new kitty.